MOHS SURGERY

 BENEFITS:

-- Complete surgery and repair of the infected area
+- Complete surgery and repair of the cancerous area

-- Good situation for cosmetic and functional outcome
+- Best treatment for both cosmetic and functional outcome

 - Single visit outpatient surgery